Hospitals are at the heart of modern healthcare. Hospital medicine has shaped both medical practice and medical training.

 One of the results of Louis's investigations was the decline of blood-letting as a treatment.
 The treatment was based on the ancient Greek humoural system of medicine and was traditionally passed on to each generation of physicians through university lectures that promoted the authority of ancient medical texts.

-Louis's clinical observations and his analysis of the data revealed that blood-letting was ineffective in either relieving pain or alleviating other symptoms in diseases such as .would not have been possible without the hospital system of medicine.
+Louis's clinical observations and his analysis of the data revealed that blood-letting was ineffective in either relieving pain or alleviating other symptoms.
 The numerical method is the basis of modern evidence based medicine.

 Cathedrals of modern medicine